DaYoshiistesting/stk-code-0.6.3/README.md

 This software is released under the GNU General Public License (GPL) which can be found in the file [`LICENSE`](/LICENSE) in the same directory as this file.
 Information about the licenses for artwork are contained in [`data/CREDITS`](/data/CREDITS).

+## 3D Coordinates

+If you are looking a bit in track or karts folders, know that the SuperTuxKart 0.6.3 coordinates are reversed at some point :

+Usual coordinates : X = right, Y = up, Z = forward.

+SuperTuxKart : X = right, Y = forward, Z = up.

+Note that axis are also reversed in terms of rotations :

+Usual coordinates : Y/H = yaw/heading, P = pitch, R = roll.

+SuperTuxKart : Y/H = yaw/heading, P = roll, R = pitch.